 A gap between projected asset renewals, planned asset renewals and funding indicates that further work is required to manage required service levels and funding to eliminate any funding gap.
-Currently Tatiara District Council does not have a funding gap in the next 12 years but this becomes a significant amount over the following 10 year period.
+Currently Tatiara District Council does have a funding gap but it is not a significant amount considering the length of the asset life.

-The table above indicates that Council has not allocated sufficient funds in its long term budget to renew assets as required.
+The table above indicates that Council has allocated sufficient funds in its long term budget to renew assets as required.